If you are uncertain or unclear regarding these rules please feel free to contact us at Email: email@example.com

 The purpose of the video footage is to clearly demonstrate the design and operation of the machine.
 Video footage may be edited, containing different camera angles and shots, and should show as clearly as possible the machine’s various steps, running in sequence from beginning to end.
 However, the final run though must show the overall machine operation in one, unedited format.

-The video must be uploaded to YouTube, or other video sharing site if YouTube is not available in your country, and the link provided to the Melbourne School of Engineering for judging.
+The video must be uploaded to YouTube, or other video sharing site if YouTube is not available in your country, and the link provided to the Faculty of Engineering and Information Technology for judging.

-The contest will be judged by a panel of 3 members from the Melbourne School of Engineering at the University of Melbourne.
+The contest will be judged by a panel of 3 members from the Faculty of Engineering and Information Technology at the University of Melbourne.